 “There are safety concerns, legalities around meeting with kids after school or on weekends.
-There are also contractual issues around how I can use my time and those can become a limiting factor,” Saghafi said.
+There are also contractual issues around how I can use my time and those can become a limiting factor,” Saghafi says.

 Most often the key to surmounting such hurdles lies in having a sympathetic administration.
 “I’m lucky.
 My principal and the public schools are very nice to us.
-If I say I want to take the kids out to measure water samples, I get support for that,” Saghafi said.
+If I say I want to take the kids out to measure water samples, I get support for that,” Saghafi notes.
 “You need to have an administration that is amenable to that kind of stuff.”

 For those looking to take STEM beyond the classroom, there are a range of online resources available.

 - In addition to lesson plans and classroom activities, eGIF Dream Up the Future offers links to a range of outreach programs from universities, corporations, museums and government agencies.

 - Teach Engineering offers lesson plans as well as “Maker Challenges” meant to encourage experiential learning across a range of STEM topics.